 The 2010 Plan is administered by our Board of Directors, which may in turn delegate authority to administer the plan to a committee.
 Our Board of Directors has delegated administration of the 2010 Plan to our Compensation Committee and an additional Non-Officer Stock Option Committee created by the Board that has separate but concurrent jurisdiction with the Compensation Committee to make certain discretionary equity awards under the 2010 Plan to all eligible individuals other than Section 16 Officers.
 Subject to the terms of the 2010 Plan, our Compensation Committee may determine the recipients, numbers and types of stock awards to be granted, and terms and conditions of the stock awards, including the period of their exercisability and vesting.
-Subject to the terms of the 2010 Plan and limitations on the size of individual and aggregate grants that are set quarterly by our Board, our Non-Officer Stock Option Committee may determine the recipients and numbers of stock options to be granted, provided that the terms and conditions of the option awards conform to company standards, regarding the period of their exercise price of options granted under the 2010 Plan is determined in accordance with the terms of the 2010 Plan.
+Subject to the terms of the 2010 Plan and limitations on the size of individual and aggregate grants that are set quarterly by our Board, our Non-Officer Stock Option Committee may determine the recipients and numbers of stock options to be granted, provided that the terms and conditions of the option awards conform to company standards, regarding the period of their exercisability and vesting.
+The fair market value applicable to a stock award and the exercise price of options granted under the 2010 Plan is determined in accordance with the terms of the 2010 Plan.